philgentric/klik/README.md

 A: klik starts in your home folder.
 On mac it is /Users/yourname.
 Often people drop things on the desktop, it is located there: /Users/yourname/Desktop

 Q: Where are my images?
-A: To find where your images are on your disk, open a terminal and type: **find . -name "*.jpg"**.
+A: To find where your images are on your disk, use klik: the "Files" menu has an item for this, or open a terminal and type: **find . -name "*.jpg"**.
 Then use klik bookmarks to save the paths.

 Q: What is klik made of?
 A: klik is written 100% in a computer language named "java", and uses the javafx graphic system.